Culchie

-Culchie is a pejorative term in Hiberno-English for someone from rural Ireland.
-The term usually has a pejorative meaning directed by urban Irish against rural Irish, but since the late 20th century, the term has also been reclaimed by some who are proud of their rural or small town origin.
-In Dublin, the term culchie is often used to describe someone from outside County Dublin, including commuter towns such as Maynooth.
+Culchie is a term in Hiberno-English for someone from rural Ireland.
+The term usually has a pejorative meaning directed by urban Irish against rural Irish, but since the late 20th century, the term has also been reclaimed by some who are proud of their rural or small-town origin.
+In Dublin, the term culchie is often used to describe someone from outside County Dublin.
 In Belfast, Northern Ireland, the term is used to refer to persons from outside of the city proper but not necessarily outside the Greater Belfast area.
+The etymology of the term is unclear.